 Graduate students are required to apply for an official leave of absence in order to return to CU Boulder in the future without reapplying.

-New/transfer students who drop all their classes by the first drop deadline are not eligible.
+New/transfer students who drop all their classes by the first drop deadline are not eligible for a leave of absence.
 Students with questions or extenuating situations may contact the Graduate School for further guidance at 303-492-8220 or email@example.com.

-Depending on when you withdraw from a term, you may be refunded the confirmation deposit, unless you owe money to the university.
-A refund of the confirmation deposit is dependent on when you withdraw, not on when you submit the application.
+Depending on when you withdraw from the term (not when you submit the application) and whether you owe money to the university, you may be entitled to a confirmation deposit refund.
 If the confirmation deposit is refunded, the refund will be sent about 6 to 8 weeks after the start of the fall or spring term from which you withdrew.

-Student must pay back the confirmation deposit after returning to the university and registering for Main Campus classes.
+Student must pay back the confirmation deposit if they return to the university and register for Main Campus classes.

 Contact the Bursar's Office at firstname.lastname@example.org or 303-492-5381 for information regarding a financial account.

 In order to return, you must register for classes through MyCUInfo.
 The Office of the Registrar automatically provides an enrollment appointment for your returning term.
 An email reminder is sent to your official @colorado.edu email account in: